-During our visit to Amsterdam for my photography exhibition at the Sheraton AMS last week, my husband and I decided to venture a little further out of the city and spend one night in The Hague.
+During our visit to Amsterdam for my photography exhibition at the Sheraton AMS, my husband and I decided to venture outside the city.

-We were drawn partly by Marriott’s luxurious Hotel Des Indes but also by the desire to experience something more of the Netherlands than just Amsterdam.
+We are drawn to The Hague partly by Marriott’s luxurious and historic Hotel Des Indes (I’m a sucker for a glamorous hotel).
+But also for the chance to experience something more of the Netherlands than just Amsterdam.

 History and luxury, the Hotel Des Indes

 Commissioned in 1858 by Baron van Brienen, chamberlain of King Willem III, the residence was originally intended to host huge parties and private functions.

 In addition to an elegant ballroom, the property also featured an inner courtyard, stables, servant quarters and private quarters.

 What was once the gate to the inner courtyard is now the entrance to the Hotel Des Indes.

 And what is now an elegant lobby and restaurant was once the spot where guests of the Baron arrived in their horse-drawn carriages for the festivities.
 It’s incredible to look up at the ornate ceilings and imagine the hotel as it once was with carriages unloading well-heeled party-goers.

 Van Brienen passed away in 1873 and in 1881, the property was purchased by a wine merchant and his wife (daughter of a famous hotelier) and later that year the city palace would begin a new life as the Hotel Des Indes.